Dil Dosti etc.

-Dil Dosti etc. (Heart, Friendship, et cetera) is a 2007 Indian coming-of-age film starring Shreyas Talpade, Imaad Shah, Nikita Anand, Smriti Mishra, Ishita Sharma, and Dinesh Kumar.
+Dil Dosti etc. (Heart, Friendship, et cetera) is a 2007 Indian coming-of-age black comedy film starring Shreyas Talpade, Imaad Shah, Nikita Anand, Smriti Mishra, Ishita Sharma, and Dinesh Kumar.
 It was directed by Manish Tiwary and produced by Prakash Jha.

 Synopsis

 Apurv is a rich, aimless, and cynical 18-year-old young man who has just entered college in Delhi.
 Juxtaposed against the aimlessness of Apurv is also the story of Sanjay Mishra, an ambitious Bihari student and politician with limited means.
 They represent two divergent world views—the liberal versus the conservative, the no-strings-attached versus the committed, and the elite versus the middle class.
 Directionless and laidback, Apurv searches for meaning in life through amorous escapades with different girls, including a sex worker Vaishali, and a schoolgirl Kintu.
 Meanwhile, Sanjay works single-mindedly to win the college presidential elections and yet catches the attention of a rich model, Prerna.
 Dil Dosti Etc. is woven together with an ensemble of other characters who have their own stories to tell.
 Set against all these is a silly wager that the two protagonists engage in.
 Sanjay will win the elections, and Apurv will manage to have sex with three women in a day.
 As the film moves towards a volatile climax, you get to test the film's premise; when you're young, you believe the possibilities are endless.